-Guidelines, developed by a multidisciplinary team, should adhere to recommended evidence-based practices within the literature.
+Guidelines, developed by a multidisciplinary team, should adhere to recommended evidenced based practices within the literature.

-- + Consider standardizing irrigation protocols for cases in which irrigation is indicated (e.g., ophthalmologic or prolonged abdominal surgeries). - + Evaluate protocols for the timely removal of drains. - + Consider utilizing antiseptic dressings around drains that remain in place. - + Use impervious plastic wound protectors for gastrointestinal and biliary tract surgery. - + Explore the benefits of dressings impregnated with an antimicrobial agent in select cases. - + Develop a closure guide for surgical procedures that carry a higher risk for SSI (e.g., hernia repair). - + Establish protocols designed to identify and minimize unnecessary entries and exits in the surgical suite. - + Open a new sterile instrument set to close the patient if contamination is suspected in an instrument set being used (e.g., in colon surgery). - + Establish a process to address intraoperative replacement of gloves and gowns of those directly involved in closing a case that is considered contaminated. - + Evaluate where hair removal is actually taking place.
+- > Consider standardizing irrigation protocols for cases in which irrigation is indicated (e.g., ophthalmologic or prolonged abdominal surgeries). - > Evaluate protocols for the timely removal of drains. - > Consider utilizing antiseptic dressings around drains that remain in place. - > Use impervious plastic wound protectors for gastrointestinal and biliary tract surgery. - > Explore the benefits of dressings impregnated with an antimicrobial agent in select cases. - > Develop a closure guide for surgical procedures at a higher risk for SSI (e.g., hernia repair). - > Establish protocols designed to identify and minimize unnecessary entries and exits in the surgical suite. - > Open a new sterile instrument set to close if contamination is suspected (e.g., colon surgery). - > Establish a process to address intra-operative replacement of gloves and gowns of those directly involved in closing a case that is considered contaminated.

+- > Evaluate where hair removal is actually taking place.
 If it is occurring in the operating room, question why this is necessary.
-If there is no other option, consider utilizing a device that removes and also contains the hair. - + Evaluate traffic-control patterns to establish the rate of entry and exit in the surgical suite. - + Irrigate wounds prior to closure. - + Consider utilizing antimicrobial-impregnated sutures for some surgeries (e.g., colorectal surgeries).^{12,49,50} - + Apply sterile dressing for 24 48 hours.
+If there is no other option, consider utilizing a device that removes and contains the hair. - > Evaluate traffic control patterns to establish the rate of entry and exit in the surgical suite. - > Irrigate selected wounds prior to closure. - Consider utilizing antimicrobial-impregnated sutures for some surgeries, e.g., colorectal surgeries.^{12,49,50} - > Apply sterile dressing for 24 to 48 hours.

-- · Percentage of patients for whom wound-management guidelines were followed - · Observational studies of antiseptic practices in operating room to assess glove replacement and irrigation practices at wound closure
+- · Percentage of patients for which wound management guidelines were followed - Observational studies of antiseptic practices in operating room to assess glove replacement and irrigation practices at wound closure

-Ongoing monitoring of compliance to supporting processes is vital to sustaining recommended practices.
+Ongoing monitoring of compliance to supporting processes is vital to sustain recommended practices.

-- + Audit practices and provide feedback to providers regarding results and recommendations for improvement.
+- > Audit practices and provide feedback to providers regarding results and recommendations for improvement.
 Report results regularly in quality or infection prevention committees.
-If compliance to wound-management guidelines decreases, engage surgeons, anesthesiologists, nurses and other team members to examine contributing factors and potential changes.
-See Appendix II for an audit tool: Surgical Procedures Observation Checklist for Assessment of Infection-Prevention Efforts. - + Include special wound protectors and recommended enhanced dressings in surgical-case pick lists - + Establish traffic-control guidelines to restrict access into the operating rooms during open cases.
+If compliance to wound management guidelines decrease, engage surgeons, anesthesiologists, nurses, and other team members to examine contributing factors and potential changes.
+See Appendix II for an audit tool: Surgical Procedures Observation Checklist for Assessment of Infection Prevention Efforts. - > Include special wound protectors and recommended enhanced dressings in surgical case pick lists - > Establish traffic control guidelines to restrict access into the operating rooms during open cases.